loopandlearn/news/docs/index.md

 The community is working on solutions.
 Please be patient.

-This issue that we are experiencing affects a lot of people - not just Open Source Automated Insulin Delivery Apps.
+The issue we are experiencing affects a lot of people - not just Open Source Automated Insulin Delivery Apps.

 This is an important reminder that although BB should automatically rebuild on the first of every month, it is up to each looper to make sure that this happens - Apple Developer agreements are